ankitacoder3/Staff-Appraisal-Form-SAF/README.md

 # Employee-Appraisal-Form

+##Summary-
-This is an "Employee appraisal form", implemented using HTML,CSS,Javascript,jQuery and AJAX.
+-This is an "Employee appraisal form", implemented using HTML,CSS,Javascript,jQuery and AJAX.

-The features of this project are as follows:
+##The features of this project are as follows:

   -In this project user (employee) inputs their work in the tables given.
   -User can dynamically add and delete the rows of the table.